MMANKE/ProStage_remake/README.md

 ProStages is a web application showcasing **internship offers** meant for *students*.
 Offered by *companies*, the offers are meant for specific **courses** from the IUT.

-ProStages is a project created during the practical classes of the Symfony course of the Computer Science HND of the IUT de Bayonne.
+ProStages is a project created during the practical classes of the Symfony course of the Computer Science HND of Bayonne's IUT.